dotpep/golang-ddd-architecture/README.md

 Order Configuration - applies a customer repository to the service.

+---

+**Summary:**

+Entities and Value objects are instances,
+Entities are mutable (changeable) and Value objects are Not.

+Aggregates hold multiple Entities or Value objects, but they are related to one root Entity.

+Repository manages Aggregates.

+Services combines and ties together Repositories and other Services.

 ## TO DO

+- [ ] Refactor (names, dirs and etc.)
 - [ ] fix error handling (like messages in repo interface and also names of variables)
     - e.g. `product.ErrorFailedToAddProduct`-`"failed to add the product"` to `product.ErrorProductAlreadyExists`-`"product already exists"`
 - [ ] write unit tests for product memory repository, product aggregate, order service